Extract Text from Cell – Excel & Google Sheets

 This tutorial will demonstrate how to extract text from a cell in Excel and Google Sheets.

-You can extract text from the left side of a cell in Excel by using the LEFT and LEN function.
+You can extract text from the left side of a cell in Excel by using the LEFT Function.
+Simply supply the text, and enter the number of characters to return.

 LEN Function – Count Characters in a Cell